Save Money with Attic Insulation Installation in Miami

 Spray foam insulation mixes liquids that expand into a foam on contact.
 Closed- or open-cell applications can be used in attics.

-Open-cell foam spreads when applied, plugging cracks and other spaces that are hard to get to.
-It’s best for obstructing air but isn’t fully waterproof.
+Open-cell foam expands when applied, plugging cracks and other spaces that are hard to get to.
+It’s best for obstructing air but isn’t completely waterproof.

 Loose fill insulation is blown in with special machinery, while batt insulation is rolls that can be portioned to fit.
 Insulating material can include fiberglass, cellulose, mineral wool and cotton.

 Insulation is rated for its resistance to heat flow.
 This is also known as the R-value.
-Certain levels are recommended based on where you live.
+Different levels are recommended based on where you live.

 Service Experts Heating & Air Conditioning can help you identify what type of attic insulation is best for the climate in Miami and your home’s needs.
 Our attic insulation installers deliver a full range of excellent insulation services backed by a 100% Satisfaction Guarantee* for a year.

 Get started by requesting a home comfort consultation and free estimate today.